 The Flood of 1908

-However, on July 23 at 10:30pm, a severe thunderstorm passed through Hershey, causing significant damage.
+On July 23 at 10:30pm, a severe thunderstorm passed through Hershey, causing significant damage.
 Reports said that Spring Creek rose to a level of 25 feet, from it’s normal 3.5 feet.
 The walls of the swimming pool and boating area were broken down, with the boats being carried two miles down Spring Creek and Swatara Creek.
 Most of the bridges over Spring Creek collapsed and had to be rebuilt.
 This was the first known flood in the history of the park.

 The park didn’t close on July 24, however, since parts of the park not along the banks of Spring Creek were not severely impacted.
 Swimming was suspended for the season since the pool wall was destroyed.
 Boating was able to resume once the boats were collected and inspected for damage.